kkhskim/100-Days-of-Algorithm/README.md

+#CodingPractice
-#I joined the #100DaysOfAlgorithm Challenge.
+I joined the #100DaysOfAlgorithm Challenge.

 This repo consists of
-* my solutions to HackerRank Algorithm problems
+* my HackerRank Algorithms solutions

 ##Logs